enkidevs/curriculum/linux/user-and-file-management/bash-environment/what-are-environment-variables.md

 # ... (potentially many lines)
 ```

-You don't have to use `env` to display your environment variables.
-If you know its name, use the `echo` command to display it:
+If you know the name of the variable you're looking for, use the `echo` command to display it:

 ```shell
 echo $HOME